5 LinkedIn About Section Templates That Generated Interview Requests Within Days

 My unique background gives me a fresh perspective on [industry challenge] that traditional [target role] professionals might miss.

-My cross-industry journey has equipped me with:
+My cross-industry background has equipped me with:

 – [Transferable skill #1] that drove [specific result] at [previous company]